bgonp/msg.dw2e/README.md

 - You can accept or decline friendship or block a friend.
 - You can send messages to non-friends users if your are in the same chat room (but you can't see their avatars).
 - You can modify your profile: name, e-mail, password and avatar.
+- Uploaded avatars will be resized to a square image of maximum 200x200.

 ## Requeriments